SeyBoo/tv-shows-information/README.md

-# Project Title
+# TV Shows Informations

-Get information about your favorite TV Shows.
+Get informations about your favorite TV Shows.
 Thanks to the IMDb api.

 ## Installation